 From July 2021, residents with a green waste bin will be able to add all their food waste into their green waste bins.
-The green waste bins will be collected as normal, fortnightly on your bin day.
+Green waste bins will be collected as normal, fortnightly on your bin day.

-Food waste disposed in our green waste bins will be turned into commercial grade compost that can replace fertilisers and provide valuable nutrients for our farms.
+Food waste disposed of in our green waste bins will be turned into commercial-grade compost that can replace fertilisers and provide valuable nutrients for our farms.
 By keeping food waste out of landfill, we’ll be helping reach our zero waste target and reduce our impact on climate change.